Creating a Project

 Click “Add a new project” and you will be presented with a popup.
 Here, you can choose to create a new empty project, import an already existing EPUB, PDF, TXT or HTML file, which will then automatically be converted into a project, or import text directly from a website using the URL to have the page be converted into a project.
 You can then use our Audio Native feature to easily and effortlessly embed any narration project onto your website.

 For now, let’s create a new empty project.
 You can name your project and choose the default voice.
 Additionally, you will need to select the model that will be used and decide the quality settings.
-The voice and its settings can be changed after the project is created.
+The voice and their settings can be changed after the project is created.

 Model and quality settings will remain locked after the project has been created and cannot be changed without creating a completely new project from scratch.